Hippa University

 Practical Tips for Everyday HIPAA Email Compliance

-• Use Secure Email Labels: Label emails containing PHI as “Confidential” to alert recipients to their sensitive nature.
+• Use Secure Email Labels: If an email contains PHI, use labels like “Confidential” or “Secure” to immediately alert recipients to its sensitive nature.

-• Implement Role-Based Access: Ensure that only staff members who need access to PHI for their roles can access such information.
+• Implement Role-Based Access: It means ensuring that only staff members who absolutely need access to protected health information (PHI) for their specific job roles can actually get to that information.

 Summary Checklist for HIPAA-Compliant Emails

-• Use a HIPAA compliant email provider and sign a BAA.
+• Use a HIPAA compliant email provider and remember to sign a Business Associate Agreement (BAA) with them.

-• Develop and follow an email retention policy.
+• Develop and actually follow an email retention policy.

 • Conduct regular security audits.

-• Use DLP tools to prevent unwanted data sharing.
+• Use Data Loss Prevention (DLP) tools to prevent any unwanted data sharing.

 • Implement secure email gateways.